 |Repair||Many of the new MacBooks and other Apple products are starting to use glue to hold components inside the computer in place.
 Glue can make repair difficult and expensive.||Although PC laptops can be more difficult to repair than desktop computers, their components are often easier and cheaper to repair than those in a MacBook with parts glued in place.
 Note: Some of the newer PC laptops are also starting to glue parts as they become thinner.|

-Not all PC's are the same - There are dozens of PC manufacturers and thousands of models of computers, which means not all of the above may apply to your PC or the PC you're considering purchasing.
+Not all PC's are the same - There are dozens of PC manufacturers and thousands of models of computers, which means not all of the above may apply to your PC or the PC you're considering to purchase.

 My Apple can run Windows - Microsoft Windows can be run on Apple computers using Boot Camp, which means not everything above may apply to your Mac.
 In the case of gaming, you may be able to run the latest games on your Mac using Boot Camp.
 However, Boot Camp is not perfect, and it doesn't mean every game will be able to run on your computer since PC games are not developed with Apple hardware in mind.
 It's also not unlikely to encounter problems and have performance issues.